statox/statox.github.io/src/posts/p5/p5-pool.md

 title: A pool in the browser
 ---

+Go grab a beer and play the pool [in the demo](https://statox.github.io/p5-pool/)!

+And if that's your thing you can see the code [on Github](https://github.com/statox/p5-pool).

 ### Pool, snooker, billiard?

 I love to watch Daniel Shiffman's videos on Youtube, I can spend _hours_ binging his channel [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) and it always gives me some inspiration for new projects.